 CFA exam results are issued by the CFA Institute to Level I and Level II candidates within 60 days of their exam date.
-Level III candidate results are issued within 90 days of their exam date.
+CFA Level III candidate results are issued within 90 days of their exam date.

-This means that June Level I and II test takers will receive results at the end of July, and Level III test takers will receive results in early August.
+This means that June CFA Level I and II test takers will receive results at the end of July, and Level III test takers will receive results in early August.
 December test takers (Level I only) will receive their exam results at the end of January.

-If you are waiting for your CFA exam results, you might have some questions about the CFA exam scoring process or what the overall CFA pass rates mean for the exam.
+If you are waiting for your CFA results, you might have some questions about the CFA exam scoring process or what the overall CFA pass rates mean for the exam.
 Let’s take a look at the historical pass rates and how the CFA Institute grades and scores the CFA exam.

 CFA Exam Results, Pass Rates, and Grading

 What are the CFA Pass Rates for Each Level?

 As you can see in the schedule below, the CFA pass rates for each level vary within a very tight band.
 Level I candidates have the lowest pass rate.
 This makes sense because this is their first exam.

 While Level III has the highest pass rate, do not be fooled that this is the easiest test.
 Candidates taking the Level III exam include those who have passed Levels I and II or those who are re-taking the Level III exam.
 Therefore, the Level III candidates pool is more experienced than first-time or ‘casual’ Level I test takers.

 |CFA Exam Results||December 2018||June 2018||December 2017||June 2017||December 2016||June 2016|

 While the CFA Institute is notoriously secretive in the way they grade the exams, they do give us some details about their methodology and overall process.
 Let’s take a look.